gulam101/FizzBuzz/README.md

 ### Description:

-A fizzbuzz program counts upwards from 1, outputting whole numbers except multiples of 3, which are replaced by "Fizz", and multiples of 5, replaced by "Buzz".
-Common multiples output the hybrid "FizzBuzz".
-To demonstrate: 1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.
+What is fizzbuzz?
+It's a program that counts upwards from 1 and then outputting whole numbers except multiples of 3, which are replaced by "Fizz", and multiples of 5, replaced by "Buzz".
+Common multiples outpu "FizzBuzz".
+For example: 1, 2, "Fizz", 4, "Buzz", "Fizz", 7, 8, "Fizz", "Buzz", 11, "Fizz", 13, 14, "Fizzbuzz", 16, ad infinitum.

 In this project I wanted to understand the FizzBuzz solution in C#.
 FizzBuzz I created this project a while ago but I wanted to create it again and update the repoistory so that it would show the correct informaiton.
 I had problems on the previous repository and decicded to start again.